This website is operated by Up and Running Computers Pty Ltd (ACN 88 009 554 910) trading as Beatties Digital Studio.

 For Australian customers, we use Express Post.
-From our experience, most customers receive their prints within 7 working days.
+From our experience, most customers receive their prints within 3 working days of dispatch.
 Larger and framed items may take a little longer.

 International customers - A4 prints are despatched using Express Post International and we are told delivery is typically 10 days to major cities.
 Larger prints are sent International Air and we are told 14 day delivery is typical.

 If I order a print does it have the "(c) Beatties Studio" watermark on it?

 No. The watermark (in the centre) only displays on the web site, it does not appear on finished photographs.
 The "www.beattiesstudio.com" signature in the bottom left corner will appear.
 Analogue prints by John Watt Beattie and all subsequent Beatties Studio photographers were always signed.
 We have chosen to sign our prints in a similar manner.